-Coach Domin also is one of the Directors of Coaching for the local and area select and recreational club programs, holds an advanced national coaching license from the National Soccer Coaches Association of America (NSCAA) and a national license from the United States Soccer Federation (USSF), served on the NCAA Men’s and Women’s Championship Selection Committees, is a full-time lecturer in the Exercise and Sport Science Department at Carthage, and works extensively with the 5 Star program.
+Coach Domin also is one of the Directors of Coaching for the local and area select and recreational club programs, holds an advanced national coaching license from the United Soccer Coaches Organization (Formally the NSCAA) and a national license from the United States Soccer Federation (USSF), served on the NCAA Men’s and Women’s Championship Selection Committees, is a full-time lecturer in the Exercise and Sport Science Department at Carthage, and works extensively with the 5 Star program.

 Co-Directors and Staff